MINIMUM SAFETY OF TRAVEL

 When visiting a foreign country, initially it’s important to explore the current situation in order not to intervene in areas of terrorism or warfare.
 It is essential to find out what is happening in the country as a whole, and whether there are regions, where it is not advisable to stay.
-Often the information available to tourists is exaggerated, and the actual situation is not as bad, but it is always better to know the whole story.
-It’s important to find out if the place you want to go is subject to some natural disasters such as earthquakes – then you need to know how to act!
-In some countries there is a rainy season or cold weather when it’s summer in your home.
-Find out if there are any mosquitoes or illnesses in the region to be prepared.
-Also, what kind of documents are required – it may turn out that there is a necessity to show the departure ticket on the arrival!
-And when the destination is already reached, you should contact the locals themselves – they will know better what the real picture is after all.
+Often the information available to tourists is exaggerated, and the actual situation is not as bad, but it is always better to know the story.
+It’s important to find out if the place you want to go to is subject to some natural disasters such as earthquakes – then you need to know how to act!
+In some countries, there is a rainy season or cold weather when it’s summertime in your home.
+Find out if there are any mosquitoes or illnesses in the region to be prepared for.
+Also, check what kind of documents are required – it may turn out that there is a necessity to show the departure ticket on the arrival!
+And when you have already reached the destination, contact the locals themselves – they will know better what the real picture is.

 2. Keep the hygiene

 And safety is there along with health.
 Always carry the most necessary medicine with you, and find out, what kind of meds could be needed in your destination.
 Keeping the hygiene will reduce a lot of problems, especially in less developed countries.
 Street food should be avoided, although only in India we had problems after having that.
 Always wash your hands, wash fruits and vegetables.

 3. Watch your valuables

 Of course, the less technology in the bag, the better.
 After all, it’s best to enjoy the journey through your own eyes, not through the phone screen or camera lens.
 However, if technology comes along, it certainly should not appear on you when walking on the streets.
 A giant camera hanging on the neck and a shiny phone showing out of the pocket will attract even the most peaceful guy`s attention and may raise some quick profit ideas.